On the spectrum of the periodic focusing Zakharov-Shabat operator: Introduction

-Many studies have been devoted to analyzing the discrete spectrum of~\eqref{e:zs} with potentials on $L^{1}(\Real)$.
-Many works have also been devoted to studying the spectrum of Hill operators with complex potentials (e.g. see \cite{rofebek,serov,tkachenko} and references therein).
-However, less is known for the ZS problem~\eqref{e:zs} when the potential is periodic.
-Some localization results for the spectrum of \eqref{e:zs} corresponding to periodic or anti-periodic boundary conditions were obtained in \cite{mityagin,kapmity,kappeler,mclaughlinli}.
-The spectrum was also rigorously studied in \cite{mclaughlinoverman}, where, among other results, asymptotic statements as $z\to\infty$ were obtained.
-Moreover, for real-analytic periodic potentials, it was shown in \cite{fujiiewittsten2018} that the set of periodic eigenvalues was discrete and clustered on the real and imaginary axes of the spectral variable in the semiclassical limit.
+Many studies have been devoted to analyzing the spectrum of~\eqref{e:zs} with potentials in $L^{1}(\Real)$.
+Many works have also been devoted to studying the spectrum of Hill operators with complex potentials (e.g. see~\cite{djakovmityagin,Gesztesy_Hill1996,rofebek,rofebek2,serov,shin_2004, tkachenkannals} and references therein).
+However, less is known for the non-self-adjoint ZS system~\eqref{e:zs} with a periodic potential.
+Some localization results corresponding to (anti)periodic eigenvalues of \eqref{e:zs} were obtained in~\cite{djakovmityagin,mclaughlinli}, and ``gap estimates'' in weighted Sobolev spaces were obtained in~\cite{djakovmityagin,kapmity,kappeler}.
+The spectrum was also rigorously studied in~\cite{gesztesyweikard_acta1998,gesztesyweikard_bams1998,mclaughlinoverman,tkachenko}, where, among other results, asymptotic statements as $z\to\infty$ were obtained.
+Moreover, for real-analytic periodic potentials, it was shown in~\cite{fujiiewittsten2018} that the set of periodic eigenvalues was discrete and clustered on the real and imaginary axes of the spectral variable in the limit $\ep\downarrow 0$.